 3.4g net carbs per mug cake — Keto pancake for one, please!
 This easy Keto Pancake Mug Cake is SO good that it will make getting out of bed every morning a total breeze.

-0.37g net carbs per fat bomb — These Chocolate Peppermint Fat Bombs will remind you of the yummy, minty, chocolatey flavor of Andes Mints!
+0.37g net carbs per fat bomb — These Chocolate Peppermint Fat Bombs will remind you of the yummy, minty, chocolaty flavor of Andes Mints!
 What better way to boost your fat intake than these tasty treats?

 Keto Dessert Recipe #7: Keto Muddy Buddies

-More Tips for Reducing Sugar Cravings on Keto
+More Tips for Craving Sweets on Keto

 While satisfying a sugar craving with a keto-friendly treat is one way of reducing sugar cravings, you may need to employ a few other strategies for extra help: